 Mildew isn't as bad as its more potent and darker-colored counterpart, mold.
 Still, it's not something I want growing in my shower.
 That's why I liked reading that this liner is coated with an anti-mildew treatment.

-In fact, according to the product description, it "inhibits mold and mildew growth 4X longer" than other liners.
-I don't know if that's true since I don't have another liner to compare it to, and I'm not in the business of growing and monitoring mildew.
+In fact, according to the product description, it inhibits mildew growth thanks to its antimicrobial properties.
+I don't know if that's true since I'm not in the business of growing and monitoring mildew.
 However, I do know that I've yet to see a single spore on this one — and all I've done in terms of cleaning and maintenance is wipe it down and rinse it off every few days.
-(It's machine-washable, although I have a hard time imagining it getting so dirty I'd have to take it down and add it to my laundry.)
+(It's machine-washable, although I have a hard time imagining it getting so dirty that I'd have to take it down and add it to my laundry.)

 While I wouldn't change much about my childhood, I certainly would have liked to have had this liner instead of those darn doors.
 Life is too short for unnecessary chores.

 This story was originally published on May 11, 2020.

 - Spring cleaning the bathroom?
 This $13 mold and mildew remover is a must-have